Artificial intelligence | European Medicines Agency (EMA)

 Artificial intelligence

-The European medicines regulatory network aims to enable regulatory systems in the European Union (EU) to use the capabilities of artificial intelligence (AI) while managing the risks.
+The European medicines regulatory network aims to enable regulatory systems in the European Union (EU) to use the capabilities of artificial intelligence (AI) while managing its risks.
 Capabilities include personal productivity, process automation, better insights into data and decision-making support for the benefit of public and animal health.

 HumanVeterinaryData on medicinesMedicines